 Human interaction with art, whether as creators, commissioners or receivers, by its nature engages the senses, the intellect and the emotions.
 From it we learn about ourselves, about the physical, social and intellectual world around us, and about wider society and other societies, in terms of culture, ideas, politics, religion and economics.
 It can be a window into other worlds, otherwise hidden from us.
 It provides perspective.
 It teaches us things of which we were scarcely aware, or even completely unaware.

-The fellowship is stipendiary and paid between points 27 and 29 on the University scale of stipends, provided that the holder has been awarded their PhD.
+The fellowship is stipendiary and paid between points 27 and 29 on the University scale of stipends, provided that the holder has been awarded their PhD (if the holder is pre-PhD, the stipend is reduced by 10%).
 Research and conference grants of up to £1,000 a year are also available.
-The holder is expected to become a member of the Faculty of History or the Department of History of Art at the University of Cambridge.
+The holder is expected to become a member of the Department of History of Art or the Faculty of History at the University of Cambridge.

 The holder is expected to reside in Cambridge in term time, and the College will provide, subject to availability, a Fellow’s set free of rent, in the College.
 A service charge is payable.